-Fringe Benefits: The cost of benefits is expressed as a percentage of all base salaries and wages (not including overtime, overload, etc) of permanent full-time and part-time salaries.
+Fringe Benefits: The cost of benefits is expressed as a percentage of all base salaries and wages (not including overtime, overload, etc) of permanent full-time employees.
 The percentage is based on historical costs.
-The current rate is 18.35%.
+The current rate is 18.56%.